schkovich/async-tcp/examples/README.md

 ### 6. IoWrite

-- Thread-safe wrapper for AsyncTcpClient write operations
+- Thread-safe wrapper for TcpClient write operations
 - Ensures write operations execute on the correct core
 - Supports writing from buffers, strings, and streams
-- Non-invasive approach that doesn't modify AsyncTcpClient
+- Non-invasive approach that doesn't modify TcpClient

 ## Implementation Patterns